-In the following pages we give a further elaboration on the benefits Grid Enhancing Technologies, and how it could contribute to an electricity system with more solar energy.
-These innovative technologies are also widely described in ENTSO-E's Technopedia2, as well as on currENT's website3.
+In the following pages we give a further elaboration on the benefits Grid Enhancing Technologies, and how they could contribute to removing barriers to an increasingly renewable electricity system.
+These innovative technologies are also widely described in ENTSO-E's Technopedia, as well as on currENT's website.

-2 ENTSO-E Technopedia - ENTSO-E (entsoe.eu)
+&lt;sup>1 ENTSO-E Technopedia - ENTSO-E (entsoe.eu)

-3 www.currenteurope.eu
+&lt;sup>2 www.currenteurope.eu

-1. A NET-ZERO GRID CAN REMAIN RESILIANT AND RELIABLE, BUT REQUIRES PLANNING AND APPLICATION OF INNOVATIVE GRID TECHNOLOGY
+A NET-ZERO GRID CAN REMAIN RESILIENT AND RELIABLE, BUT REQUIRES PLANNING AND APPLICATION OF INNOVATIVE GRID TECHNOLOGY